 However, the reports omitted data for the intervening years, and as we know from stock market and many other types of data, rates of change depend very heavily on your start and end date.
 The data in this case is actually quite cyclical, and choosing 2006 rather than, say 2007, provides a completely misleading picture, as the graph below demonstrates.

-In many instances misuse is not deliberate, but leads to biased results and conclusions that cannot be relied upon and the consequences can be very serious.
-Each of the following subsections examines these issues in more detail.
+In many instances misuse is not deliberate, but leads to biased results and conclusions that cannot be relied upon and the consequences can be serious.

 This is probably the most common reason for 'statistics' and statistical analysis falling short of acceptable standards.
 Problems typically relate to inadequacies in sampling, i.e. in the initial design of the data collection, selection or extraction process.
 This results in the sample, from which inferences about the population are made, being biased or simply inadequate.
 The following list includes some of the main situations which lead to such problems:

-•datasets and sample sizes - there are many situations where the dataset or sample size analyzed is simply too small to address the questions being posed, or is not large enough for use with the proposed statistical technique, or is used in a misleading fashion.
+•datasets and sample sizes — there are many situations where the dataset or sample size analyzed is simply too small to address the questions being posed, or is not large enough for use with the proposed statistical technique, or is used in a misleading fashion.
 Smaller sample sizes are also more prone to bias from missing data and non-responses in surveys and similar research exercises.
-For example, when examining the incidence of particular diseases recorded in different census districts (or hospital catchment areas etc) we might find that for some diseases recorded cases were quite low in rural districts (<10), but were much higher in urban districts (>100).
+For example, when examining the incidence of particular diseases recorded in different census districts (or hospital catchment areas etc.) we might find that for some diseases recorded cases were quite low in rural districts (<10), but were much higher in urban districts (>100).
 Does this mean the disease is more likely to occur amongst urban dwellers?
 Not necessarily, as there are more urban dwellers.
 To remove the effect of differences in the population-at-risk we might decide to compute the incidence (or rate) of the disease per 1000 population in each district (perhaps stratified by age and sex).
 Because of the relatively low population-at-risk in the rural area this might then show the risk appears much higher in the rural areas.
 Is the risk really higher or is the result a reflection of the relatively small numbers reported?
 Is reporting of cases for this disease the same in rural and urban areas, or is there some differential in recording perhaps due to differences in the quality of health care available or for social reasons?
 For a rare disease, a reported 25% increase year-on-year in the incidence of a particular type of cancer in the rural district might simply be the result of an increase of a single new reported case.
 It is also important to be aware that small samples tend to be much more variable in relative terms than large samples.
-This can result in errors in reasoning, as we discuss later in this section. (see also: Sampling and sample size)
+This can result in errors in reasoning, as we discuss later in this section (see also: Sampling and sample size).
+Large sample sizes are also no guarantee of the quality or lack of bias in the data.
+One very early failure of a large dataset was when the US Literary Digest’s postal poll regarding the US presidential election in 1936 received roughly 2.4 million returns.
+With the aim of achieving as large a sample as possible, the magazine sought datasets that contained the names and addresses of millions of adults, these primarily comprised vehicle registration lists and telephone directories.
+In total, over 10 million letters were posted.
+However, despite receiving an impressive number of responses, the poll incorrectly predicted that Landon would beat Roosevelt.
+Their data sources are now understood to have produced biased samples that were likely to be of a higher socio-economic status.
+The rates of both automobile and telephone ownership were much lower amongst poorer adults at the time.

 •clustered sampling — this issue relates to the collection of data in a manner that is known in advance to be biased, but is not subsequently adjusted for this bias.
 Examples include the deliberate decision to over-sample minority social groups because of expected lower response rates or due to a need to focus on some characteristic of these groups which is of particular interest — see, for example, the discussion of this issue by Brogan (1998, [BRO1]).
 A second example applies where the only available data is known to be clustered (in space and/or time) — for example, in order to obtain estimates of the levels of trace elements in groundwater it is often only possible to take samples from existing wells and river courses, which are often spatially clustered.
 If the samples taken are not subsequently weight-adjusted (or de-clustered) results may be biased because some groups or areas are sampled more than others